ptq204/project_kernel_os/README.md

 ## Module
 - **Loadable kernel modules**:
-The kernel has a set of core components and links in additional services via modules. add new driver directly to kernel without recompiling the kernel (linking services dynamically).
+This is the kernel which has a set of core components and links in additional services via modules.
+It has some advantages like:
+- add new driver directly to kernel without recompiling the kernel (linking services dynamically).
-Reduce kernel size: only necessary kernel is inserted
+- Reduce kernel size: only necessary kernel is inserted.
-file .ko
+The Linux kernel module is a file with extension **.ko**

 ## Build linux kernel module
 - Use library <linux/*> which provides functions and macro in kernel mode.